d-002/goldenETA/README.md

 # GoldenETA

-Utilities for golden berry runs in Celeste.
+Stats and utilities for golden strawberry runs in Celeste.

 Estimate the time it will take to complete a run.

 # CURRENT MOD PROGRESS: 0%